Michael-ASU-exe/EGR314-2025-F-310/docs/component-selection-example/index.md

       <td>
         - Large community and libraries<br/>
         - Can handle advanced tasks like AI and image processing
+        - Considerably low power consumption
       </td>
       <td>
         - More power hungry<br/>
         - More expensive than ESP32 or Arduino<br/>
+        - No built in WiFi/Bluetooth
         - Overkill for simple sensor/motor tasks
       </td>
       <td><a href="https://www.sparkfun.com/raspberry-pi-5-16gb.html?src=raspberrypi"> Datasheet</a></td>